Top Hood Movies

-While not receiving any Academy Awards or receiving any great praise in the film industry or among movie critics, hood movies have played an intricate part in American culture, often depicting another side the view rarely get a chance to witness.
+While not receiving any Academy Awards or receiving any great praise in the film industry or among movie critics, hood movies have played an intricate part in American culture, often depicting another side that viewers rarely get a chance to witness.
 Classic films that take on a journey through America’s urban society, like Boyz N Da Hood or Menace II Society, or films that take viewers through a fictional underworld of kingpins and street bosses, like New Jack City, King of New York, and Paid In Full.
-Whether fictional or loosely based around a true story or an accurate depiction of specific events, hood movies have always been that niche category in film that represented certain population.
+Whether fictional or loosely based around a true story, or an accurate depiction of specific events, hood movies have always been that niche category in film that represented certain population.

 Top Hood Movies

 One of the best urban films of all time, John Singleton’s debut in the film industry depicted the lives of three separate individuals growing up as kids and adolescents in the streets of the Los Angeles section of South Central.
 Boyz N Da Hood became an instant classic in film, and not just within the urban community, as this film featured Ice Cube, Laurence Fishburne, Cuba Gooding Jr. and Nia Long.

 2. Menace 2 Society

 A group of friends living and trying to cope with the street life of South Central, Menace II Society showcases the struggles that individuals have with L.A.’s gang and street culture and the battles they have trying to maintain through the madness and hopefully find another way, if it is not too late.
 Menace II Society featured Jada Pinkett Smith, Lorenz Tate, Samuel L. Jackson, and others.

 With things going from bad to worse, a group of kids living and residing in the streets of New York City have inner turmoil among themselves after a planned robbery goes completely wrong.
 Juice was Omar Epps and 2Pac’s first starring roles in film.